About Us

 The long-range Strategic Plan and 10-year vision reflect the work done by the Planning Committee, who provide direction for the Spring Council Meeting as well as Summer Planning Session.
 Discussions and recommendations from previous planning efforts are evident throughout the plan and vision.

 In addition, each year the association president develops a set of goals for his/her tenure.
-For 2021-2022, President Erica Lotz's goals are to:
+For 2023-2024, President Steve Olson's goals are to:

 Contact Us/Directions